 Also learn more about the advocacy that has been undertaken, political reactions, and research in a speech given by Dr Alexander in 2016.

-2. Coming up with a better title than Workers, Teachers, Nannies, Ladies, and Educators
+Coming up with a title that is not Workers, Teachers, Nannies, Ladies, and Educators

 Looking at the bigger picture of the status of early childhood work we come back to the title that is given.

 Was the name change from childcare worker to early childhood teacher in the 1990s sufficient to eradicate the association with babysitting?
 It was not, it seems.

 How people see those performing a particular job is related to what a job is called.
 For example, not all men who may be great with young children will want to risk being seen to be doing work that conjures up the image of babysitting among their peers.

 The title given to a job suggests an image of the job and the skills it requires.